Juaquin Iglesias

-Juaquin Iglesias (pronounced Hwah-KEEN; born August 22, 1987) is a former gridiron football wide receiver.
-He was drafted by the Bears in the third round of the 2009 NFL Draft.
-He played college football for the Oklahoma Sooners.
+Juaquin Iglesias (pronounced Hwah-KEEN; born August 22, 1987) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Oklahoma Sooners and was selected by the Chicago Bears in the third round of the 2009 NFL draft.

-Early years
+Early life

 Born to Bobby and Bernita Iglesias, his father is a barber shop owner in Temple, Texas.
 Began playing football for the Boys and Girls Club in Killeen, Texas.
 As a senior at Killeen High School in Killeen, Texas, Iglesias had 42 catches for 886 yards and 10 touchdowns, and was named first-team all-district (16-4A), under coach Sam Jones.
 He also ran track and field in the 400, 800, and 1,600 meter relays, and averaged 17 points per game in basketball.

 College career

 In his first season as a Sooner, 2005, he had 19 receptions for 290 yards.
 This included his first career touchdown catch at Oklahoma, a 21-yard touchdown-game winner from Rhett Bomar, in a double overtime win against the Baylor Bears, 37–30, on October 22.

 In 2006, he had 41 catches for 514 yards.
 In the 2007 Fiesta Bowl against Boise State, he had a career-high 129 yards receiving, and caught the successful pass on a two-point conversion which allowed OU to tie the game with 1:26 remaining.
 He achieved a new career high in an Oklahoma victory against the University of Tulsa (62-21), on September 21, 2007, with 8 catches for 142 yards and two touchdowns.